How to Grow Strawberries in Gutters

-Growing strawberries vertically off the ground have many benefits, not only does it allow you to grow a lot more strawberries in the same area but it also keeps them away from pest like slugs and snails and keeps them from rotting sitting on the ground.
+Growing strawberries vertically off the ground has many benefits, not only does it allow you to grow a lot more strawberries in the same area but it also keeps them away from pest like slugs and snails and keeps them from rotting sitting on the ground.

 Below I will discuss the pros and cons of growing strawberries in gutters and how to be successful to supply your family with lots of berries.